Milldrew/accendero-practical/readme.txt

 ───────────────────
 Database
 ───────────────────
-• Create a configureation module for the database urls in the different environments.
+• Create a configuration module for the database urls in the different environments.
 • Connect the nestjs app to a postgres database.
 • Run the postgress in a docker container.
 • make sure the test run the same with the database in place.
 ───────────────────
 Dockerize the app
 ───────────────────
-Add docker configuration to in the angular app environment files and the nestjs configuartion module.
+Add docker configuration to in the angular app environment files and the nestjs configuration module.
 Create a Dockerfile for Nestjs
 Configure the webserver so that angular deeplinks work Create a docker-compose file that runs the angular app and the nestjs app.